-Every set-up and situation is different.
+Every setup and situation is different.
 There is no one approach when it comes to how to plan a bridal shower, especially the “budget talk.”
 Communication in the nicest way possible is necessary to make decisions that everyone will be happy about.

 THE BRIDAL PARTY TALK: Consider discussing with the bride how many people are coming, and to help come up with budget ranges, ask the bride what she has envisioned and other preferences that she has.
 After all, this event is for the bride.

-If you are having other people in the bridal party chip in, be sure to have a conversation with all of them, or also, you can narrow down the top 3 budget ranges, with corresponding idea/s and theme/s.
+If you are having other people from the bridal party chip in, be sure to have a conversation with all of them, or also, you can narrow down the top 3 budget ranges, with corresponding idea/s and theme/s.
 This way, it will be easier for your party to understand where the money is going and how the division of labor and money will look like.
 This way, there are no other surprises or added costs along the way that the rest of the party might not be prepared for.

 3. Make a checklist

 If you want to make sure that you don’t miss out on anything, you must prepare a checklist and write down the summary of whatever needs to be done before/after the event.
-Bridal Shower planning has many moving parts, especially if there are a lot of people involved in the execution.
+Bridal Shower planning has many moving parts, especially if there are many people involved in the execution.
 To avoid confusion, create a checklist that everyone can follow.
 The typical checklist may include Activities, Food Options, Event Decor contacts, Timeline, Responsibility List (especially for DIY tasks), etc.

 THE BRIDAL PARTY TALK: As mentioned earlier, go over the bridal shower plans with the rest of the bridal party, start with a list of what to do and go over it with the bridal party, ask if there are people in the bridal party that would like to volunteer for specific tasks.
 This way, there is better accountability, as opposed to just assigning.
 The rest of the tasks that no one volunteered for can be discussed, and if no one wants to volunteer for them, it can be added as a “to hire/buy” in the budget list.